Appeals against results in MRCP(UK) and Specialty Certificate Examinations

 - Upheld – the candidate is awarded a condoned pass.
 Candidates should note that it is not normal practice to change results and that condoned passes will only be awarded very rarely and at the discretion of examining board chairs.

-If the candidate is not satisfied with the decision, they can request that their case be reconsidered by an MRCP(UK) Appeals Panel.
+If the candidate's appeal is not upheld and they are not satisfied with the decision, they can request that their case be reconsidered by an MRCP(UK) Appeals Panel.
 Such requests will be reviewed by an Appeals Adjudication Committee (AAC) consisting of senior MRCP(UK) officers, a lay representative and a trainee representative.
 This will determine whether the decision of the board was reasonable, whether any further investigation can be conducted, or if there is evidence for offering an alternative remedy.

 If the AAC decides that the Board’s original decision should stand, candidates will be informed and the appeals process ends.